 The second stream is the design of fashion items, that may have multiple protection through their design-production lifecycle.
 For example, a new design for clothing usually starts with sketches and illustrations showing the idea.
 Such drawings are initially protected by copyright as they are artistic works.
 A pattern based on the sketches may also be considered a drawing protected by copyright.
 The "sample", which is the first produced garment may be considered a work of artistic craftsmanship.
-If this garment is then industrially applied meaning manufactured on a commercial scale to make 50 items or more and sold), under the copyright regime in Australia, it can no longer be protected by copyright against those who copy the garment design.
+If this garment is then industrially applied meaning manufactured on a commercial scale to make 50 items or more and sold), under the copyright regime in Australia, it can no longer be protected by copyright and must have been registered as a design to maintain IP protection and enforce rights against those who copy the garment design.
 For more information see the Arts Law Information Sheet Protecting your designs.